A GridPane Client Case Study of a $650K Book Launch

 In the long run, I don’t know exactly what this client will ultimately charge their client for this whole fiasco.
 But we’ve already seen how others in the managed WordPress space would have priced this all out.
 And in their defense, $5K a month, or more, for this level of capability, is completely reasonable.
 Just look at all the upside that their client got in this case.

-There’s almost no premium that is too high for the piece of mind that comes from having the right expertise and the right capabilities, at the right time.
+There’s almost no premium that is too high for the peace of mind that comes from having the right expertise and the right capabilities, at the right time.

 That’s what we’re building here at GridPane.